rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	**Step 1:** Received and Pending

 	*	Accessioning Archivist will upload paperwork for acquisitions received, such as invoices, deeds of sale, or preliminary inventories to this folder.
 The Accessioning Archivist will also move to this folder any paperwork in the Prospective Purchases folder that corresponds with acquisitions that have been received to move forward.
-	*	Accessioning Archivist requests curatorial review of received purchase acquisitions by tagging the appropriate curator in the comments section of the documentation for the acquisition.
+	*	Accessioning Archivist requests curatorial review and fund identification for received purchase acquisitions by tagging the appropriate curator in the comments section of the documentation for the acquisition.
-	*	Accessioning Archivist either confirms that a seller is an active vendor with the University or contacts new vendors and sellers to obtain vendor paperwork.
+	*	Accessioning Archivist confirms whether a seller is an active vendor with the University and contacts new or inactive vendors and sellers to obtain vendor paperwork.
 	*	If vendor paperwork is needed, once it is received, the Accessioning Archivist performs a quality check and then submits a [Finance Support Center ticket](<https://eufinancesupportcenter.force.com/> "https://eufinancesupportcenter.force.com/") for processing.
-	*	If required, once the Deed of Sale is counter-signed by the Director (via Operational Manager), the Accessioning Archivist will make a copy and mail to the seller.
+	*	If required, once the Deed of Sale or Deed Addendum is counter-signed by the Director (via Operational Manager), the Accessioning Archivist will make a copy and mail to the seller.
 The Rose Library retains the original signed and counter-signed deed.
-	*	Curator submits the Payment Request Form (PRF) to the Accessioning Archivist, which indicates they have reviewed and approved the acquisition to move forward and indicates which fund they would like to use.
+	*	Curator comments on the paperwork on Box to indicate to the Accessioning Archivist that they have reviewed the material and to communicate fund to use
 	*	Accessioning Archivist confirms that all required paperwork has been submitted and is complete and combines the vital documents into one file.
-Vital documents include the invoice, the Deed of Sale, if applicable, and the PRF.
+Vital documents include the invoice and the Deed of Sale or Deed Addendum when applicable.
 	*	File titles should be structured to include the vendor name, invoice number and fiscal year.
 For example: "Vendor or Seller Name_Invoice Number_Fiscal Year," such as "John Doe Bookseller_123456_FY17."
 	*	Once all paperwork is submitted, the Accessioning Archivist moves the file to step 2.

-*	**Step 2:** Submitted PRFs
+*	**Step 2:** In Process

-	*	Accessioning Archivist tags the Associate Director and Director to approve the disbursement of funds.
+	*	Accessioning Archivist tags the Director to approve the disbursement of endowed and restricted funds when this approval has not previously been communicated via the curators' monthly meeting
-	*	Director or Associate Director will approve in the Box comment section.
+	*	Director will approve in the Box comment section when requested
-	*	Once the purchase has been approved, the Accessioning Archivist will submit the payment in Alma and enter the PO# and date in the appropriate fields on the PRF.
+	*	Once the purchase has been approved, the Accessioning Archivist will submit the payment in Alma
 	*	Accessioning Archivist moves the file to step 3.

 *	**Step 3:** Verified

 	*	Accessioning Archivist tags the Budget Analyst and Senior Accounting Assistant in LITS Finance with the comment “Submitted in Alma, PO #”
 	*	For the purposes of the Rose Library, the acquisition is considered paid for and can move forward for processing.
-	*	If the purchase contains any amount of manuscript material, once it is assigned for accessioning, the Accessioning Archivist will tag the assigned accessioner.
-The Accessioning Archivist will also physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
+	*	If the purchase contains any amount of manuscript material, the Accessioning Archivist will physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
 	*	If the purchase contains any amount of print material, the Accessioning Archivist will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
 	*	When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the CL-2 file upon accessioning and a copy of the paperwork will be placed with the print material.
 	*	At some future point, the Senior Accounting Assistant or Budget Analyst in LITS Finance will comment with final payment information.